natalya-patrikeeva/NumMethodsPython/README.md

-# NumMethodsPython
+# Numerican Methods using Python (Coursera)
-Numerical Methods using Python (Coursera)
+Jupyter notebooks for the Numerical Methods using Python course